-STEP 7.
-Build berm and outlet.
+STEP 8 - Build berm and outlet.
 Using the marked stakes along the edge of the rain garden as a guide, use overturned sod and soil to build and shape the berm to the specified berm height.
-Designate a 1' to 2' section of the berm to be the outlet.
-The outlet should be a few inches lower than the rest of the berm height.
+Designate a one-to two-foot section of the berm to be the outlet.
+The outlet should be one to two inches lower than the rest of the berm height.
 After shaping the berm and the outlet, compact the soil.
 Reinforce the outlet with stone.

-STEP 8.
-Add planting bed materials.
-Before adding the planting bed materials into the rain garden, hammer tall stakes into the bottom of the rain garden and mark them with the planting bed depth, which should be between 6" to 12".
-Use this line as a guide as you evenly distribute a mix of native soil, compost, and other amendments, as needed to create a planting bed.
+STEP 9 - Add planting bed materials.
+Before adding the planting bed materials to the rain garden, hammer tall stakes into the bottom of the rain garden and mark them with the planting bed depth.
+Use this line as a guide as you evenly distribute a mix of native soil, compost and other amendments, as needed, to create a planting bed.
 Mix well and be sure to place some planting bed material up the sloped sides of the rain garden so that they may also be planted.
 Rake the bed level.
 To avoid compacting the planting bed, work from the center of the garden outward.

-STEP 9.
-Plant.
+STEP 10 - Plant.
 Place plants while still in their pots into the garden according to the planting plan.
 Make adjustments for spacing as needed.
-When you are ready to plant, remove one plant at a time from its pot and loosen the root ball with your fingers to encourage root growth.
-Plant to the same depth or slightly deeper than they were in the pot.
+When you are ready to plant, remove one plant at a time from its pot and loosen the rootball with your fingers to encourage root growth.
+Plant to the same depth that they were in the pot.

-STEP 10.
-Apply mulch.
-Apply a 2" layer of mulch over the entire rain garden to help retain moisture in the soil and to prevent weeds.
+STEP 11 - Apply mulch.
+Apply a two-inch layer of mulch over the entire rain garden to help retain moisture in the soil and to prevent weeds.
+Keep mulch one to two inches away from plant stems.

-STEP 11.
-Water thoroughly.
-Water thoroughly immediately after planting.
+STEP 12 - Water thoroughly.
+Water thoroughly (to about two inches deep) immediately after planting.
 Give the plants an inch of water every week for the first growing season.
 Once the plants have been established, water only as needed during extended dry weather.